zvercodebender/spring-petclinic-docker/readme.md

 ## Containerising Pet Clinic app using Docker

-This is a completed [dockerized version of the original app](https://github.com/spring-projects/spring-petclinic) published by Spring Boot community.
+This is a complete [dockerized version of the original app](https://github.com/spring-projects/spring-petclinic) published by Spring Boot community.

 ## Running PetClinic app locally